KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

    </td>
    <td>Read-racing-write
    </td>
-   <td>Occurs when unsynchronized subpasses/queues perform read and write operations on the same set of memory locations
+   <td>Occurs when unsynchronized subpasses/queues perform read and write operations on the same set of memory locations.
    </td>
   </tr>
 </table>